-Christmas Tree Arrives In New York City’s Rockefeller Center Signaling The Start Of The Holiday Season
+Christmas Tree Arrives In New York City’s Rockefeller Center, Signaling The Start Of The Holiday Season

 — New York Post (@nypost) November 10, 2018

 Now that the evergreen is all set up, it will now get decorated with more than 50,000 multi-colored LED lights and a brand-new 900-pound star for its very top.
-The new star, designed by architect Daniel Libeskind, is comprised of three million Swarovski crystals and has a diameter of more than nine feet.
+The new star, designed by architect Daniel Libeskind, is comprised of 3 million Swarovski crystals and has a diameter of more than nine feet.

 The tree will be lit up for the first time on Wednesday, November 28, and thousands of people are expected to witness it firsthand.
 For those that can’t make it to New York City, the 86th Rockefeller Christmas Tree Lighting ceremony — complete with music performances — will air live on NBC from 8 to 10 p.m.
+ET.

 After the tree is taken down on January 7, 2019, it will be donated to Habitat for Humanity.
 It will get milled, treated, and turned into lumber that the organization will use to build new homes.
 This is the 12th consecutive year that Habitat for Humanity will receive the donation.